 The Development and Neural Bases of Emotion Processing

-The purpose of this study is to investigate the development of emotion processing in the first three years of life.
-Specifically, we are interested in how babies recognize, process, and respond to faces expressing different emotions.
-To learn about this, we will measure brain activity, eye movements, and physiological responses while babies watch pictures of human or animal faces displaying different emotions.
+The purpose of this study is to investigate the development of emotion processing in the first seven years of life.
+Specifically, we are interested in how emotion processing changes from infancy to childhood and how it may be related to other cognitive domains, temperament, and physiology in children.

 Eligibility for Participation